In this video, you will calculate the total amount you will pay for loans of different amounts.

 Copy these formulas to the rest of your loan amount table.

-Experiment with changing the APR and loan terms to choose the best loan.
+Experiment with changing the APR and loan terms to work out the best plan for your buyer.

 Then, move on to the next video where you will research several cars within the price range you set.